The IRS Tapes: Who'll Buy My Memories?

 The IRS Tapes: Who'll Buy My Memories? is the 39th studio album by American country and western singer Willie Nelson.
-The album, featuring only Nelson and his guitar, was released by Sony in 1992 to pay Nelson's tax debt with the Internal Revenue Service (IRS).
-Initially, the album was only distributed by phone order in June 1991, but later negotiations with Sony Music saw it being distributed in stores.
+The album, featuring only Nelson and his guitar, was released by Sony Music in 1992 to pay Nelson's tax debt with the IRS.
+Initially, the album was only distributed by phone order in June 1991, but later negotiations with Sony saw it being distributed in stores.

-The album generated US$3.6 million for the IRS, who requested a further US$9 million from Nelson to satisfy his debts.
+The album generated $3.6 million for the IRS, who requested a further $9 million from Nelson to satisfy his debts.
 It was well received by critics.

 Background and recording

 In 1990, the Internal Revenue Service (IRS) seized most of Nelson's assets, claiming that he owed US$16 million.
 It was later discovered that his accountants, Price Waterhouse, had not been paying Nelson's taxes for years.
 In addition to the unpaid taxes, Nelson's situation was worsened by the weak investments he had made during the early 1980s.
 His lawyer, Jay Goldberg, renegotiated a settlement with the IRS in which he paid US$6 million, although Nelson did not comply with the agreement.

 To pay his debt, Nelson recorded The IRS Tapes: Who'll Buy My Memories, featuring him and his guitar, without the accompaniment of his band.
 The album constituted a compilation of Nelson's hits.
 A second tape of 1976 recordings The Hungry Years was offered to direct sales purchasers at the same time.